Looking for inspiration for your next mani? Wanna see nail polish colors that go well together?

 They also look equally good with minimalist outfits that are made up of neutral colors.

-The best thing about neutrals is that you can choose any 2 neutrals (or more) and they will almost always work well together.
+The best thing about neutrals is that you can choose any 2 neutrals (or more) and you can guarantee that they will be nail polish colors that go well together.

 If you find neutrals a little bit less than exciting, don’t worry, because it’s not all black, white and grey.